St. Francis Dam: Legacy

 The only visible remains of the St. Francis Dam are weathered, broken chunks of gray concrete and the rusted remnants of the handrails that lined the top of the dam and the wing dike.
 The ruins and the scar from the ancient landslide can be seen from San Francisquito Canyon Road.
 Large chunks of debris can still be found scattered about the creek bed south of the dam's original site.

 The site of the disaster is registered as California Historical Landmark #919.
 The landmark is located on the grounds of Powerhouse No. 2 and is near San Francisquito Canyon Road.
 The marker reads:

 NO. 919 ST. FRANCIS DAM DISASTER SITE – The 185-foot concrete St. Francis Dam, part of the Los Angeles aqueduct system, stood a mile and a half north of this spot.
 On March 12, 1928, just before midnight, it collapsed and sent over twelve billion gallons of water roaring down the valley of the Santa Clara River.
 Over 450 lives were lost in this, one of California's greatest disasters.

-San Francisquito Canyon Road sustained heavy storm damage in 2005, and when rebuilt in 2009, it was re-routed away from the original road bed and the remains of the main section of the dam.
+San Francisquito Canyon Road sustained heavy storm damage in 2005, and when rebuilt in 2009 it was re-routed away from the original roadbed and the remains of the main section of the dam.
 The new road is routed through a cut which was made in the hillside on the western edge of the wing dike.

 National Monument and National Memorial

-The John D. Dingell, Jr. Conservation, Management, and Recreation Act, signed March 12, 2019, established the Saint Francis Dam Disaster National Monument and authorized the establishment of the Saint Francis Dam Disaster National Memorial.
+The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed March 12, 2019, established the Saint Francis Dam Disaster National Monument and authorized the establishment of the Saint Francis Dam Disaster National Memorial.
 The sites will be administered by the United States Forest Service within Angeles National Forest to commemorate the collapse of the dam and preserve 353 acres of land for recreation and protection of resources.
 Access to the Monument will be by foot via Old San Francisquito Canyon Road.

 The St. Francis Dam National Memorial Foundation is a non-profit organization, established in 2019, with the goal of raising funds to support the United States Forest Service in building and maintaining the St. Francis Dam Disaster National Memorial and Monument, including the construction of a visitor center and a memorial wall with the names of all the identified victims.
+A winning memorial design was announced in April 2023.